Your First Visit

 - any medications you are taking or a list of these medications and the dosages.

-- The chance to participate in a clinical research trial
+- The opportunity to participate in a clinical research trial

 - Chemotherapy: You will be taught what to expect and how to manage care at home

-- Radiation treatment: The treatment, procedures and side effects will be explained.
+- Radiation treatment (including Cyberknife): The treatment, procedures and side effects will be explained.
 You may be scheduled for simulation, which uses x-ray images to precisely locate and mark the target treatment area.
 After simulation, a radiation therapist will give you the date and time for treatment to begin.